 Evonne Goolagong Cawley is one of Australia's most successful tennis players.
 She won seven Grand Slam tournaments and was the first Indigenous Australian to achieve success in tennis on the world stage.

-The National Museum's collection includes Evonne's 1971 and 1980 Wimbledon singles trophies, the trophy from her 1974 doubles win and two racquets used in these tournaments.
+The National Museum's collection includes Goolagong Cawley's 1971 and 1980 Wimbledon singles trophies, the trophy from her 1974 doubles win and two tennis dresses and racquets used at the tournament.

-'I'm delighted that my Wimbledon trophies and associated memorabilia have found a single and permanent home at the National Museum where they can be viewed by all who wish to,' Evonne said.
+'I'm delighted that my Wimbledon trophies and associated memorabilia have found a single and permanent home at the National Museum where they can be viewed by all who wish to,' Goolagong Cawley said.

 ‘I have never been one to display trophies at home even though I was fortunate to win a lot of them, but these are special and ever since I first won at Wimbledon in 1971, I have received requests to see or borrow them.

 ‘To that end over the years, they have either been on display at different institutions or functions or locked away between times in secure storage.